 GGG Executive Committee

-The GGG Executive Committee meets quarterly (and sometimes more frequently) to conduct the work of the group in regard to curricula, awards, financial support, activities, and other matters.
-Two graduate students serve as elected members of the Executive Committee, along with the Chairperson, the Vice-Chairperson, the two Graduate Advisors, three Members-At-Large, and the Graduate Program Coordinator.
-Serving on this committee is a good way to learn more about how the University works!
+The GGG Executive Committee normally meets monthly from October to June to conduct the work of the group relating to curricula, awards, financial support, activities, and other matters.
+Members of the Executive Committee include the Chair, the Vice-Chair, the Master Graduate Advisor, three at-large members, and an appointed graduate student representative (in an advisory capacity).
+Serving on this committee is a good way to learn more about how our grad group and the University work and anyone is welcome to volunteer!

 Business Meetings of the GGG